oracle-livelabs/analytics-ai/generative-ai-agent-23ai/oda/oda.md

     ![ODA Train](images/oda_trainflow2.png)

-6. You should be able to successfully the ODA Skill
+6. You should be able to successfully import the ODA Skill

     **NOTE** to start the conversation loop in ODA preview, send this initial message: "Hi"
     ![flow preview](images/vector_search.png)